Clancastle/time-waste-checker/README.txt

 taking a break on the /delete last bug. (race condition stuff i think?) do smtn else, work on matplot lib or a game.

+i think its good pregress so far. but im gonna go learn more more on ai, and ways of saving storing and useing data so i can finish this projet  better.